-- detachment, in which the sexual activity does not emotionally satisfy the individual
+- detachment, meaning that the sexual activity does not emotionally satisfy the individual

-- obsession with attracting others, being in love, and starting new romances, often leading to a string of relationships
+- strong feelings of attraction to others alongside continually being in love and starting new romances, often leading to a string of relationships

 - feelings of guilt and shame

-- giving up social, work-related, or recreational activities because of a sexual addiction
+- giving up social, work-related, or recreational activities to pursue sexual stimulation

 Other complications may include:

 - sexually transmitted infections (STIs)